ckan/ckan/README-smallmedia.md

 1. `vagrant up` should get you a working local install.
-1. `vagrant ssh` to login to the vagrant machine.
+2. `vagrant ssh` to login to the vagrant machine.
-1. From the `/vagrant` directory (which is the default), run `paster serve /etc/ckan/default/ckan.ini`
+3. From the `/vagrant` directory (which is the default), run `paster serve /etc/ckan/default/ckan.ini`
-1. Visit the app at http://192.168.33.10:5000/
+4. Visit the app at http://192.168.33.10:5000/

 To create a sysadmin account, run: `paster sysadmin add myusername -c /etc/ckan/default/ckan.ini`

 ## Deploy to iod-ckan-live

+1. Go to the deploy folder: `cd deploy`
-`cd deploy ; ansible-playbook live.yml`
+2. Run the deploy script: `ansible-playbook live.yml`

 ## Working with paster on iod-ckan-live